rouzbehtalebi/SQL_Coding_Interview_Questions_Answers/README.md

 # SQL and Pandas Coding Exercises with Answers
-This source contains some T-SQL and Pands questions and answers for a coding interview
+This source contains some T-SQL and Pandas questions and answers for a coding interview

 ### Sample database:
 This exercise uses the Microsoft TSQLV4 sample database.